MANODEEPAN11/Ex.No.3/README.md

 ### NAME: MANODEEPAN M
 ### REGISTER NUMBER : 212223060151
 ### Aim: To write the prompts for these following prompt types and evaluate that using any one method 1.
 Straightforward Prompts, 2.
 Tabular Format Prompting 3.Preceding Question Prompting and 4.
 Missing Word Prompting
-# Prompt Engineering Techniques for Chatbots

-Prompt Engineering is the process of **crafting effective instructions** to guide an AI system toward producing accurate, helpful, and context-aware responses.

-A **well-crafted prompt** can help a chatbot:

-* Provide relevant answers to user queries.
-* Maintain the desired tone (formal, friendly, empathetic).
-* Handle different types of customer issues efficiently.
-* Avoid misunderstandings by asking clarifying questions.

-Different **prompting methods** can be applied depending on the complexity of the query and the detail required.

 ---